Arkmere/FDMS/STATE.md

 historical lifecycle-event analytics

 They remain valid backlog items but are no longer the immediate next recommended work.

-11.4 Timing-adjacent queue position

-The next queued timing-adjacent UX item is:

-dual UTC/local timeline ruler enhancement

-This was explicitly deferred until after UTC-first timing hardening passed smoke.
-It remains queued, but it is not a blocker and not part of the just-completed timing correctness tranche.

 12) Manual verification posture